DaveBackus/Data_Bootcamp_Book/py-fun1.md

 We now have several kinds of **objects** to work with:  numbers, strings, and lists.
 There are more on the way, but that's a good start.
 And yes, the formal term is really **objects**.
 But what can we do with them?
 Python has two basic ways to express things we do with objects:  **functions** and **methods**.
 We'll talk about functions in this section and methods in the next one.

 Python has a lot of basic "built-in" functions.
-Here are some we've found useful.
+We've already seen the `print()` function.
+Here are some others we've found useful.

 **The `type()` function.**  This tells us what kind of object we have.
 To see how it works, type the following into the IPython console **one line at a time**:
 ```python